Chapter One 'An Unexpected Party'

 Gold Frames looking out the window high up at the museum, turns back slightly toward Driver.
 “Is that supposed to be a dig at me?”

 “No,” Driver says.
 “Somebody else.”

 “Good," Gold Frames says flatly, finding the aside noteworthy only if it were directed at him.
 He then grows excited.
 “Hah.
 Just got the signal.
 Our boy Fifty-Four is sheltering in place on the top floor.”

 The guy Gold Frames calls Fifty-Four is a guard at the Museum.
-He was on the schedule but called in sick this night.
-He has still shown up, however, to keep watch tonight, only for a different, a criminal paymaster, one offering a lot more money.
+He was on the schedule but called in sick for his shift.
+He has still shown up, however, to keep watch, only for a different paymaster, one promising quite a lot more money.

-“He said he would coming in to pick up his paycheck at 11:30 and would just never leave.”
+“He said he would be coming in to pick up his paycheck at 11:30 and just never leave.”

 "Didn't the second shift see him?"
 Driver inquires.
 Gold Frames ignores him.
 Taking out a pocket sized, accordion-fold notebook, he reviews his schematic of the events that are now unfolding.

 Driver persists.
 “Come on, they had to see him.”

 “I honestly don't know how he worked it exactly.
 It doesn't matter.”